 The gel pad: This proprietary pad protects the skin from frostbite.
 These pads are placed on top of the skin underneath the applicator.
 The gel pad insulates the skin from thermal injury.

 Temperature sensors: Temperature gauges within the CoolSculpting applicator continually monitor the skin temperature.
-If the skin’s temperature falls below the safety threshold the CoolSculpting machine automatically turns off.
-The gauges also confirm that the fat cells receive the proper cooling and therapeutic amount of time.
+If the skin’s temperature falls below the safety threshold, the CoolSculpting machine automatically turns off.
+The gauges also confirm that the fat cells receive the proper cooling for the therapeutic amount of time.

-How to Achieve a Pristine Physique Without any Skin Injury

-The Only Safe and Effective way to achieve a pristine physique is to schedule a complimentary consultation with Concierge Aesthetics and Plastic Surgery, the premier CoolSculpting provider in Chicago[LOCATION.]
-You may rest assured you are in caring competent hands when you fill out the form onlinetoday or call 312-255-1495.[NUMBER.]
 CoolSculpting the right way is a wise decision.

+The only safe and effective way to freeze your fat is with a certified CoolSculpting provider.
+So, schedule a complimentary consultation with Concierge Aesthetics and Plastic Surgery, the premier CoolSculpting provider in Chicago.
+You may rest assured knowing you are in caring, competent hands when you fill out the form online or call 312-255-1495.